r2axz/bluepill-serial-monster/README.md

 (1) _UART1_ does not support hardware flow control because _RTS_/_CTS_ pins (_PA12_, _PA11_) are used for _USB_ communication and cannot be remapped.
 If you need hardware flow control, use _UART2_ or _UART3_.

-(2) As long as your CDC driver does not hesitate to ask.

 ## UART Signal Levels